gradio-app/gradio/guides/08_gradio-clients-and-lite/01_getting-started-with-the-python-client.md

 If you already have a recent version of `gradio`, then the `gradio_client` is included as a dependency.
 But note that this documentation reflects the latest version of the `gradio_client`, so upgrade if you're not sure!

-The lightweight `gradio_client` package can be installed from pip (or pip3) and is tested to work with Python versions 3.9 or higher:
+The lightweight `gradio_client` package can be installed from pip (or pip3) and is tested to work with **Python versions 3.9 or higher**:

 ```bash
 $ pip install --upgrade gradio_client
 ```

-## Connecting to a running Gradio App
+## Connecting to a Gradio App on Hugging Face Spaces

-Start by connecting instantiating a `Client` object and connecting it to a Gradio app that is running on Hugging Face Spaces or generally anywhere on the web.
+Start by connecting instantiating a `Client` object and connecting it to a Gradio app that is running on Hugging Face Spaces.

-## Connecting to a Hugging Face Space

 ```python
 from gradio_client import Client